-The short answer is “no.” Consuming calories early in the morning doesn’t magically make you burn those calories off faster (you need physical activity for that!).
+The short answer is “no.” Consuming calories early in the morning doesn’t magically make you burn those calories off faster, you need physical activity for that!
 And in general, eating calories to burn calories is not a recipe you want to follow if your goal is losing body fat.
 So, if you’re not a big breakfast eater, no need to worry.
-Your total caloric/macronutrient intake across a 24-hour period is of far greater importance.
+There is no such thing as “the most important meal of the day” when it comes to nutrition or body composition- your total caloric/macronutrient intake across a 24-hour period is of far greater importance!

-Like I said earlier, eating more calories in attempt to burn more is not a good idea.
+Like mentioned earlier, eating more calories in an attempt to burn more is not a good idea.
 However, our bodies do expend energy during the digestion process.
-This is called the Thermic Effect of Food (TEF) or Diet Induced Thermogenesis (DIT), and different foods have different TEF values.
-Generally, TEF/DIT is estimated to represent 10% of the total caloric intake one ingests over a 24-hour period.
-However, the TEF/DIT of protein is between 20-30%.1 This means that the metabolic response your body elicits will be higher if you eat a high-protein breakfast.
-This is true no matter what time of the day you eat, but if our goal is to kickstart the metabolism first thing in the morning, then it should begin with a high-protein breakfast!
+This is called the Thermic Effect of Food (TEF), and different foods have different TEF values.
+Generally, TEF is estimated to represent 10% of the total caloric intake one ingests over a 24-hour period, which means that if you eat 2,000 calories in a day, your body will burn about 200 of those calories through the digestion of that food.
+However, the TEF ranges depending on the source of those calories, as it takes less energy to break down liquids or carbohydrates than protein.
+The TEF of protein is between 20-30%1, so the metabolic response your body elicits will be higher if you eat a high-protein breakfast.
+This is true no matter what time of the day you eat, but if your goal is to kickstart the metabolism first thing in the morning, then it should begin with a high-protein breakfast!

-Additionally, protein promotes the building/maintaining of lean mass, which benefits the metabolism by increasing one’s basal metabolic rate (BMR).
+Additionally, protein promotes the building/maintaining of lean mass, which benefits the metabolism by increasing your basal metabolic rate (BMR).
 You can read more about that HERE.

 2. Avoid Sugary Foods